Electronic Production and Design

 This course focuses on production of the capstone Electronic Production and Design project and provides for individual attention within a small group setting.
 The specific nature of the project will be determined by written agreement between student and instructor.
 Each student will also be required to participate in the jury process as well as the Senior Showcase at the end of the semester.

 Monitored and evaluated professional work experience in an environment related to the electronic production and design major.
-Placement is limited to situations available from or approved by the Office of Experiential Learning and the Electronic Production and Design department chair or designee.
-To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
+Placement is limited to situations available from or approved by the Career Center and the Electronic Production and Design department chair or designee.
+To apply for an internship, students must visit the Career Center prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
-International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning an internship.
+International students in F-1 status must obtain authorization on their Form I-20 from International Student Services prior to beginning an internship.